🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The pie chart below shows the main reasons why students chose to study at a particular UK university in 1987 and 2007.
-Summarise the information by selecting and reporting the main features, and make a comparison where relevant.
+The pie charts below show units of electricity produced by fuel source in Denmark and Germany in 1978 and 1998.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The charts below show the sporting activities chosen by students at an American high school in 2003 and 2013.
+The pie chart below shows the Federal Budget for Non-Defense Discretionary Spending.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All